thales-markets/thales-improvement-proposals/TIPs/TIP-1.md

 Parties involved in the process are the *author*, the [*TIP editors*](#TIP-editors), the [Thales Core Contributors] and the Thales community.

 :warning: Before you begin, vet your idea, this will save you time.
 Ask the Thales community first if an idea is original to avoid wasting time on something that will be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
-Just because an idea sounds good to the author does not mean it will have the intend effect.
-The appropriate public forum to gauge interest around your TIP or is [the Thales Discord](https://discord.gg/hUt94jD7MY).
+Just because an idea sounds good to the author does not mean it will have the intended effect.
+The appropriate public forum to gauge interest around your TIP is [the Thales Discord](http://discord.gg/thales).

 Your role as the champion of a TIP is to write the TIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful TIP will move along: